camiloprogrammer/number-transformer/README.md

 For example, to transform numbers to English, one of the bricks is the *million transformer* that is responsible of:

 1. For a number of the form `XXXYYYYYY` (like `102000450`), it will take care of the `XXX` part and handle the millions part.
-If the number doesn't define anything in the millions section, it skips to part 2 below (for example, a number like `123` has no millions defined)
+The number might not define anything in the millions section, and in this case it skips straight to part 2 below, for example, a number like `123` has no millions defined).
-2. Delegate the YYYYYY part to an the next appropriate "Lego" brick, in this case, the *thousand transformer*.
+2. Delegate the YYYYYY part to the next appropriate "Lego" brick, in this case, the *thousand transformer*.

 In this sense, you will find that the `BillionTransformer` class uses the `MillionTransformer` which uses the `ThousandTransformer` and so on...